 Next stop: Shanghai

 Thankfully, Shanghai is still on.
 The young Chinese man, Yi Shing Lai – “Xing” – who suggested the whole thing on the 2nd last day of the Venice Biennale has been working hard on it.
-First, from London where he lived and then from China to where he went after the COVID-19 took hold in the UK.
+First, from London, where he lived and then from China where he went after COVID-19 took hold in the UK.

 Xing was in London to study sound – not music, but sound.
 And he also runs an agency with his business partner, Jessica, aiming to bring art from the West over to be shown in China.
-He is based in Shanghai and very well connected there.
+He is based in Shanghai and seems very well-connected there.

 After some back and forth about the likely schedule, it looks now to be August.
 At the Lingang International Art Center (LIAC) in the huge new industrial zone south of Shanghai – you may have heard about it because it is where Tesla recently opened its new car factory.